russell-parrott/reet/README.md

 [![DOI](https://zenodo.org/badge/1038390482.svg)](https://doi.org/10.5281/zenodo.16880174)

-# Refusal Logic
+## Structural Governance Standard for AI

-Refusal Logic is a complete structural governance discipline for AI oversight.
+This repository is the authoritative public record of the Structural Governance Standard for AI — a complete, testable oversight system built on the Q1–Q15 verification set (procedures, pass/fail criteria, and evidence formats).

 It defines, tests, and enforces the conditions under which trust in AI systems can be established, preserved, and proven over time.

-## Scope
+##  Structural Governance Standard for AI

-Refusal Logic covers the full framework required to make AI governance enforceable in operation.
+Structural Governance Standard for AI covers the full framework required to make AI governance enforceable in operation.
 This includes:

 - **The 15 Structural Questions** — a universal trust interrogation framework applicable across jurisdictions and sectors.